Math-007/shopify-developer-intern-challenge-question/README.md

-# shopify developper intern challenge question
+# shopify developer intern challenge question
 see https://docs.google.com/document/d/1J49NAOIoWYOumaoQCKopPfudWI_jsQWVKlXmw1f1r-4/edit for details

 The API was built using the python framework django